Understanding and Detecting Hateful Content using Contrastive Learning: Discussion Conclusion

 \section{Discussion \& Conclusion}

 In this work, we explored the problem of Antisemitism/Islamophobia on 4chan's /pol/ using OpenAI's CLIP model.
 We devised a methodology to identify Antisemitic/Islamophobic textual phrases using Google's Perspective API and manual annotations and then used the CLIP model to identify hateful imagery based on the phrases.
-We found that the CLIP can play a role in detecting hateful content; using our methods, the CLIP can detect hateful content with an accuracy of 84\%.
-Also, we found that Antisemitic/Islamophobic imagery exists in 2x more posts when compared to Antisemitic/Islamophobic speech on 4chan's /pol/.
-Additionally, our work contributes to research efforts focusing on detecting hateful content by making a dataset of 420 Antisemitic/Islamophobic phrases, 246K textual posts, and 92K images publicly available.
+We found that the CLIP can play a role in detecting hateful content; using our methods, the CLIP can detect hateful content with an accuracy of 81\%.
+Also, we found that Antisemitic/Islamophobic imagery exists in a similar number of posts when compared to Antisemitic/Islamophobic speech on 4chan's /pol/.
+Additionally, our work contributes to research efforts focusing on understanding and detecting hateful content by making a dataset of 420 Antisemitic/Islamophobic phrases, 246K textual posts, and 21K images available (upon request).
 Below, we discuss the implications of our findings for researchers focusing on detecting hate speech and for researchers working on large pre-trained models like OpenAI's CLIP.

-\descr{Prevalence of Antisemitic/Islamophobic Imagery.} Our findings show that images play a significant role in the spread of hateful content, and on 4chan's /pol/ they even overshadow hateful content spread via text.
+\descr{Prevalence of Antisemitic/Islamophobic Imagery.} Our findings show that images play a significant role in the spread of hateful content.
 This is likely because 4chan is an imageboard and a fringe Web community; hence, a large volume of hateful content is disseminated via images.
 Nevertheless, the problem of hateful imagery exists on other mainstream platforms (e.g., Twitter), hence it is of paramount importance to develop better and more accurate systems for the detection of hateful content across multiple modalities.
 For instance, we argue that the spread of hateful content via videos is an unexplored problem, and there is a need to develop models across text, images, and videos.